 Additionally, the specifications listed in the PDS guide your testing protocols.
 For example, if your user requirement is that it must support a full-grown adult, you would need to develop a way to test that.
 In this case, it may be a tensile test that shows the device will not break when a full-grown adult’s weight is applied.
 For medical devices, the design specifications listed in the PDS can make or break your FDA submission.

-Considerations when writing your product specification
+Considerations when writing your PDS

 Remember the question you are trying to answer